FedEx driver closing a semi struck trailer door on a business dock

 Screen capture of FedEx LTL Freight Classification tool PDF - Step Four

-Once you've determined your freight class, take the next step.
+Once you've determined your LTL freight class, take the next step.

 50 Durable freight that fits on a standard 4' × 4' pallet 50+ lbs.